ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Create a Field Plot object.

 * **Parameters:**
-  - name: Name of the plot
+  - name: Name of the plot.
-  - id: ID for the plot
+  - id: ID for the plot.
   - scope_entire_model: If true, then the scope of this plot is the entire model.
 If not, then set to false and use the data_scope to specify a sub scope.
   - data_scope: Object(s) defining the scope for which data is computed and returned.
-Applicable are: Element Set, Oriented Selection Set, Modeling Ply, Sampling Point
+Applicable are: Element Set, Oriented Selection Set, Modeling Ply, Sampling Point.
   - ply_wise: True or False (default).
 Decides whether to return the field values of the individual plies or of the whole stack of plies present at an element.
   - show_on_solids: True or False (default).
 Whether to show the results on the shell or solid model (if present).
   - show_ply_offsets: True or False (default).
 Whether to display ply-wise visualizations with ply offsets or not.
   - ply_offset_scale_factor: Scale factor for the offsets of the visualized plies if show_ply_offsets=True.
 * **Returns:**
-  the plot object
+  the plot object.

 **Example:**
-  Create a field plot with Data Scope set to Element Set “All_Elements” in ply_wise mode:: tbdtbdtbd
+  Create a field plot with Data Scope set to Element Set “All_Elements” in ply_wise mode:: tbdtbdtbd.

 <a id="compolyx.plot_data.LayupPlotDict.create_thickness_plot"></a>